 Did you know?
 In the 2015 U.S. News and World Report rankings, Curry's Special Education program was ranked #4 in the nation.

 Special education provides services for individuals with disabilities and the gifted, based on their unique educational needs, so they can make progress in educational environments where they would otherwise be likely to have limited success.
 To succeed, individuals with disabilities and the gifted need educational environments that incorporate one or more of several features.
 Environments must adjust and adapt flexibly to accommodate the learning characteristics of students who differ from typical or usual learners in ways relevant to mastery and acceleration.

 Curry's special education program is aimed at advancing special education by preparing teachers, consultants, and other clinicians as well as teacher educators and researchers who can promote the application of evidence-based practices to the service of children and youths with special education needs.
 We offer degree programs for students who are just beginning their careers as special educators as well as advanced graduate programs for those who have extensive experience and are seeking to help others by discovering and disseminating new evidence about effective practices.

-Special Education at U.Va.’s Curry School of Education includes the following areas of emphasis: Learning Disabilities (LD); Emotional and Behavioral Disorders (EBD); and Early Childhood Special Education (ECSE).
+Special Education at U.Va.’s Curry School of Education includes the following areas of emphasis: Learning Disabilities (LD); Emotional and Behavioral Disorders (EBD).
 At the master's level, the purpose of these programs is to prepare professionals to provide exemplary, evidence-based services for individuals with disabilities.
 At the doctoral level, the purpose is to prepare professionals who can contribute to the advancement of scholarly knowledge about disabilities and special education, prepare future professionals, and contribute to the common wealth of the discipline.